warden-protocol/wardenprotocol/docs/docs/help-center/use-walletconnect.md

 3. Connect to [SpaceWard](https://spaceward.buenavista.wardenprotocol.org).
 If it's your first time, see the [Quick start guide](buenavista-quick-start).

-4. Cick the WalletConnect logo on the right sidebar.
+4. Click the WalletConnect logo on the right sidebar.

 5. Paste the pairing code or the QR code and click **Connect**.